-The winning cities to date include: Stockholm in 2010, Hamburg in 2011, Vitoria-Gastiez in 2012, Nantes in 2013 and Copenhagen in 2014.
+The winning cities to date include: Stockholm in 2010, Hamburg in 2011, Vitoria-Gastiez in 2012, Nantes in 2013, Copenhagen in 2014 and Bristol in 2015.
 All are recognised for their consistent record of achieving high environmental standards and commitment to ambitious goals.

 The award aims to provide an incentive for cities to inspire each other and share best practices, while at the same time engaging in friendly competition.
 In other words, the cities become role models for each other.